Things To Do

 Go Sightseeing and Shopping

-Sight-seeing in the Old Towns and gardens must be always on your list of activities.
+Sight-seeing in the Old Towns is endlessly enjoyable.
 Dramatic, diverse, and picturesque, this area is home to numerous ‘villages perchés’; ancient hillside towns packed with thriving communities, where secluded luxury blends with history.
 Such unique enclaves of inspiration indeed project an inimitable pull, ready to enchant and beguile the senses of those who come to explore.

 These charming towns are filled with boutiques, souvenir-shops, arts-and-crafts galleries.
+Keep in mind that on Sundays most of the smaller boutiques are closed.
+The same goes for restaurants, which may also be closed Mondays.
 This guide to the most charming places & towns will get you started, or make a beeline to the best places to go shopping.
-Major department stores and grocery shops may be open Sundays, but most of the smaller boutiques and markets are closed.
-The same goes for restaurants, which may also be closed Mondays.

 See Some Famous Art